Nivison Family Foundation

 - Grant recipients are selected solely at the discretion of foundation management

-Grants are awarded to organizations with which the foundation has established relationships, likely based on the trustees' personal connections, religious affiliations, and philanthropic interests.
+Grants are awarded to organisations with which the foundation has established relationships, likely based on the trustees' personal connections, religious affiliations, and philanthropic interests.

 Decision Timeline

-Not applicable - grants are made on a discretionary basis throughout the year to preselected organizations.
+Not applicable - grants are made on a discretionary basis throughout the year to preselected organisations.
 There are no published deadlines or decision timelines.

 Success Rates